 In order to adequately address risks and opportunities, these key elements should be integrated into companies’ policies and (compliance and risk) management systems, regardless of any specific compliance requirements and regulatory debates.
 The priority areas for HREDD should be risk-based and focused on the most significant business impacts.
 These should also be aligned with the outcomes of the double materiality assessment, and vice versa.

-The revisions would be extensive, greatly reduce the need for due diligence assessments on indirect business partners and limit the information required from SMEs.
-The key proposed changes of the original Omnibus Proposal, as summarized in an EY Thought Leadership and below, include:
+The revisions are extensive, greatly reduce the need for due diligence assessments on indirect business partners and limit the information required from SMEs.
+The key changes, summarized in the following EY Thought Leadership and below, include:

 HREDD no-regret actions for Swiss businesses

-The delay of CS3D provides an opportunity for businesses to better prepare and enhance existing efforts in building comprehensive and robust due diligence approaches together with their business partners in the value chain.
-Companies who take advantage of this and begin to build programs early will be ready to meet increasing expectations from regulators, investors and broader stakeholders, and build a business that can deliver strong financial and social returns.
+Companies that take advantage of this additional preparation time by beginning to build programs early will be ready to meet increasing expectations from regulators, investors and broader stakeholders – and build a business that can deliver strong financial and social returns.

-Companies should look to establish the below no-regret actions to build resilient supply chains, and ensure they build on existing work already taken through the CSRD or other due diligence regulations (such as the EU Deforestation Regulation and EU Forced Labour Directive) and avoid duplicative compliance efforts.
+Companies should look to establish resilient supply chains and ensure they build on existing work already taken through compliance with CSRD and other due diligence regulations (such as the EU Deforestation Regulation (EU DR) and EU Forced Labour Directive (EU FL), thus avoiding duplicative compliance efforts.
 For large companies, EY recommends the following no-regret actions:

 The priority areas for HREDD should be risk-based and focused on the most significant business impacts.
-These priorities should also be aligned with the outcomes of double materiality assessments (if available) and, conversely, any double materiality assessment should be informed by the due diligence performed and its respective findings.
-We further recommend aligning the general due diligence approach with sector specific requirements, e.g., on deforestation, forced labor or conflict minerals.
+These priorities should also be aligned with the outcomes of double materiality assessments (DMA) (if available) and, conversely, any DMAs should be informed by the due diligence performed and its respective findings.
+We further recommend aligning the general due diligence approach with sector-specific requirements, e.g., on deforestation, forced labor or conflict minerals.

 Our four-step approach can help organizations at any stage of maturity advance in their HREDD journey, fill the respective gaps to move to compliance with the CS3D and adequately manage risks.
-EY has extensive experience supporting mature organizations in implementing robust action plans and monitoring systems and also assisting nascent companies in assessing their current state through comprehensive readiness assessments.
+EY has extensive experience in supporting mature organizations in implementing robust action plans and monitoring systems as well as in assisting nascent companies in assessing their current state through comprehensive readiness assessments.

 Driving resilient and sustainable supply chains with CS3D at the horizon: Implications for Swiss businesses